Introduction to Data Analysis Course Overview

 • Learn to use covariance, correlation, and simple linear regression to analyze bivariate data, and understand the principles of fitting functions.

-• Get an overview of predictive analytics with methods like the Monte Carlo simulation, and learn to utilize distributions in Excel for practical applications.
+• Get an overview of Predictive Analytics with methods like the Monte Carlo simulation, and learn to utilize distributions in Excel for practical applications.